A status that's given to a keyword with very little to no search history on Google.

-- Keywords marked as "Low search volume" are associated with very little search traffic on Google, an indication that they're not very relevant to most customers' searches.
+- Keywords marked as 'Low search volume' are associated with very little search traffic on Google, an indication that they're not very relevant to most customers' searches.
 For this reason, Google temporarily makes these keywords inactive so that they don't trigger your ads.

 - If the number of search queries for these keywords increases even a small amount, they'll be reactivated and will start triggering your ads to show again.
 Our system checks and updates this status regularly.

 - For example, the keyword might be considered too specific or obscure, or it was misspelled significantly.
-Keeping these keywords out of the ad auction helps Google Ads serve ads more efficiently and reduces the volume of keywords on our system.
+Keeping these keywords out of the ad auction helps Google Ads to serve ads more efficiently and reduces the volume of keywords in our system.
 Before our system stops a keyword from joining the auction, it evaluates the number of searches on a given keyword worldwide over the past twelve months.

 - You may see ads when searching for a keyword with low search volume status.
-For example, if your keyword is “red and blue bicycles for sale”, you could still see ads when you search for this on Google.
-This is because more general keywords, such as “blue bicycles” could trigger an ad for that search.
+For example, if your keyword is 'red and blue bicycles for sale', you could still see ads when you search for this on Google.
+This is because more general keywords, such as 'blue bicycles' could trigger an ad for that search.

 - When you have a keyword with low search volume, you have a few options: